School of Art Courses

 60-234 Intermediate Studio: Ceramics

 This course is a comprehensive introduction to the craft of ceramic art.
 Students will investigate clay as an art material for personal expression.
 The primary emphasis is on studio work leading to a portfolio of finished pieces by the end of the semester.
 The goal of this course is that students will be able to create expressive, three-dimensional clay forms with the proper understanding of the materials and process.
 The topics include, but are not limited to, various construction techniques such as soft and hard slab, pinch, coil, and wheel-throwing.
 Also, surface treatment techniques such as texturing and underglaze painting will be introduced.
 Discussions will include contemporary artists working in ceramics as well as historical examples and various approaches and techniques for working in clay.
 This course will consist of demonstrations and lectures, research/writing assignments in and out of class, as well as work time.
 Students will develop a body of work within the context of the projects to express their individual voice.
-This course requires students to participate in critiques to analyze their own and others work and identify strengths and weaknesses while promoting artistic growth and the exchange of ideas.
+This course requires students to participate in critiques to analyze their own and others' work and identify strengths and weaknesses while promoting artistic growth and the exchange of ideas.
 No prior experience in clay is required.

 60-236 Intermediate Studio: Mixed Media